LucaPaganin/SolarSystem/README.md

 * Solar Masses for the Mass;
 * Terrestrial Days for the Time.

 Exercise: in which units will be expressed the velocity with this choice?
-Which value will have the Gravitational constant G, which in the International System of units is
+Which value will have the Gravitational constant G?
+G in the International System of units has the value

-G = 6.67408 x 10^-11 m^3 kg^-1 s^-2
+G = 6.67408 x 10^-11 N m^2 kg^-2

 In order to start using the code download this folder clicking on the green button saying "Download as ZIP", extract the content and move it to your home directory; the extracted content should be a directory named like "SolarSystem-master".
 Then open a terminal and type the following command